parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 A number of simplifications were done using this info.
 At the end, processes can be
-[gently signaled to exit](https://github.com/parapluu/Concuerror/commit/cd55afb) (Concuerror used to kill them, something which is discouraged in tests as such kill signals race with almost every other operation).
+[gently signaled to exit](https://github.com/parapluu/Concuerror/commit/cd55afb) (Concuerror used to kill them, something which is discouraged in systematic testing, as such kill signals race with almost every other operation).
 Some synchronization was [added](https://github.com/parapluu/Concuerror/commit/c20def7) in places where it would retain simplicity in the code.

 ## Improving the user experience

-Eating one's own dogfood reveals small frustrating details that can ruin user experience.
+Eating one's own dog food reveals small frustrating details that can ruin user experience.
 Badly formed options that are ignored.
 Unclear messages to the user.
 Sanding those hard edges is trivial once they are detected.
 Using the tool for real is the only way to do so.

 ## Simplifying the code

-In the end solving a tricky knot involving the marking of 'processes under Concuerror' and the handling of `receive` statements split the commit history of the 'dog food' branch into two parts:
+In the end, solving a tricky knot involving the marking of 'processes under Concuerror' and the handling of `receive` statements split the commit history of the 'dog food' branch into two parts: